Tandem clustering with invariant coordinate selection: Empirical applications

 For the Philips data set, the ARI on the initial data is rather low with a value of 0.26 for $k$means, but even lower for mclust (0.06).
-The most striking result in this example is that the ARI is by far the highest after ICS with $\mcd_{0.5}-\cov$ with a value of 0.90 for $k$means, while the other scatter pairs yield only a moderate improvement in the ARI (which is also the case for mclust).
+The most striking result in this example is that the ARI is by far the highest after ICS with $\mcd_{0.5}-\cov$ with a value of 0.89 for $k$means, while the other scatter pairs yield only a moderate improvement in the ARI (which is also the case for mclust).
 Furthermore, the med, var, and normal criteria yield similar results in terms of ARI for all considered scatter pairs.
-This is surprising as the med criterion always selects the first two components, whereas the normal criterion selects many more (the first five in the case of $\mcd_{0.5}-\cov$).
+This is surprising as the med and var criteria always select the first two components, whereas the normal criterion selects many more (the first four in the case of $\mcd_{0.5}-\cov$).
 Figure~\ref{fig:ICS_philips_MCD50} indeed confirms that the first two components are necessary to reveal the clusters for the $\mcd_{0.5}-\cov$ scatter pair.
-For this specific data set, it is important to recall that the clusters have been labeled a-posteriori by engineers at Philips based on Mahalanobis distances computed via the $\mcd$.
+Note that for this specific dataset, the clusters were labeled by Philips engineers, after investigation and interpretation, based on Mahalanobis distances calculated via the $\mcd$.
 This might explain why other scatter pairs do not succeed in the same way as $\mcd_{0.5}-\cov$ to reveal the structure.

-Note that further results for the three considered data sets can be found in \ref{app:joint}, where we include two methods that integrate dimension reduction into the $k$means algorithm.
-On these data sets, tandem clustering with ICS performs better than those two approaches.
+Further results for the three considered data sets can be found in \ref{app:joint}, where we include methods that integrate dimension reduction into the $k$means algorithm \citep{soete1994k, vichi2001factorial} or into Gaussian mixture modeling \citep{mclachlan2003modelling, raftery2006variable}.
+None of those approaches attain the performance of tandem clustering with ICS.